v-rajagt/IntuneDocs/intune/fundamentals/in-development.md

 This feature applies to Windows 10 RS5 (1809) and later, on select devices.

 ### PKCS certificates for macOS  <!-- 1333650                -->
 We'll add full support for Public Key Cryptography Standards (PKCS) certificates on devices that run macOS.
-Users will be able to deploy user and device certificates with fields for customization subject and subject alternative name.
+Users will be able to deploy user and device certificates with fields for **Customization subject** and **Subject alternative name**.

-We'll also have a new setting called Allow All Apps Access.
+We'll also have a new setting called **Allow All Apps Access**.
 Enable this setting to give all associated apps access to the private key.
 For more information about this setting, see [Configuration profile reference](https://developer.apple.com/business/documentation/Configuration-Profile-Reference.pdf) on Developer.Apple.com.

 ### Derived credentials to provision mobile devices with certificates      <!--  1736036, 1736037, 1772050      -->
 We'll add support for derived credentials, which support the *National Institute of Standards and Technology (NIST) 800-157* standard for deploying certificates to devices.
-Derived credentials rely on the use of a personal identity verification (PIV) or common access card (CAC) card, like a smart card.
+Derived credentials rely on the use of a personal identity verification (PIV) or common access card (CAC), like a smart card.
 Users authenticate by using their smart card on a computer.
-They then request a certificate for their managed device by following the process required by the derived credential provider.
+They then request a certificate for their managed device by following the process that the derived credential provider requires.

 The process to use derived credentials to get a certificate is different from processes that use SCEP or PKCS certificate profiles.
 But the result is the same: mobile devices that have authentication certificates that can be used for app authentication, VPN, Wi-Fi, or email profiles.
 For more information, see [Derived PIV credentials](https://www.nccoe.nist.gov/projects/building-blocks/piv-credentials) on NCCOE.NIST.gov.

 The initial release of derived credentials will support Entrust Datacard, Intercede, and DISA Purebred on iOS.
 Additional platforms and derived credential providers will be supported in later releases.